 What if I have class with the person who attacked me?

 While every case is different, efforts will be made to assist the complainant in eliminating or minimizing contact with the respondent.
 When a situation is reported and/or being investigated, all parties are warned to avoid direct contact or risk possible conduct violations.
 In some cases, the respondent will be moved to a different residence hall or removed from residence or campus pending the outcome of the case.
 Unless notified that the respondent has been removed, the complainant should be prepared for the possibility of seeing the respondent on campus.
-Complainants are encouraged to inform the administrative support person and the dean of students as soon as possible if the complainant has classes or lives in the same residence hall as the respondent.
+Complainants are encouraged to inform the administrative support person and the hearing officer as soon as possible if the complainant has classes or lives in the same residence hall as the respondent.
 In any case, it will be important to avoid direct contact with this person.

 Can I make a report about someone with whom I have been in a relationship?